Moulisha11/portfolio/README.md

 ## Professional Experience

 In my **four years as an Analyst**, I've cultivated a deep passion for data management, ETL processes, and data analysis.
-My journey began at **Exert Infotech**, where I honed my skills in data visualization using Power BI and SQL.
+My journey began at **Perfexion Information Technologies**, where I honed my skills in data visualization using Power BI and SQL.
 I excelled in utilizing MS Excel for complex data analysis, delivering actionable insights that resulted in a **90% client satisfaction rate**.

 My **apprenticeship** at Unum was a pivotal experience in my career.
 I applied **Agile methodologies** to enhance ETL pipelines using Informatica, Spark, and Scala, reducing data processing errors by 50%.
 Additionally, I contributed to bolstering data security through Python scripts.
 My proficiency in Power BI and Azure Data Factory helped increase **operational efficiency by 40%**, as I played a key role in optimizing data workflows and integration strategies.